-Living in just outside of Banff National Park in the Canadian Rocky Mountains allowed us an enjoyable summer of hiking to prepare for our hike up Kilimanjaro.
-We did no overnight hikes but did short hikes after work during the week and longer hikes on the weekend.
+Living just outside Banff National Park in the Canadian Rocky Mountains allowed us an enjoyable summer of hiking to prepare for our hike up Kilimanjaro.
+We did no overnight hikes but completed short hikes after work during the week and longer hikes on the weekend.

 Shadows of Africa was very good about providing us information on what we needed to bring and what we had to do.

-To save on space we rented we rented a couple of puffy jackets and sleeping bags from Shadows of Africa.
+To save on space we rented a couple of puffy jackets and sleeping bags from Shadows of Africa.
 It can be very cold at the last camp and on the approach to the summit and we did not have the appropriate gear.
-Laura sleeps cold so brought a sleeping bag liner with her for extra warmth.
-Our sleeping bags were only rated for -7C and it can be -15C at night in August.
+Laura sleeps cold, so she brought a sleeping bag liner with her for extra warmth.
+Our sleeping bags were only rated for -7C and it can be -15C at night in August at altitude.

 After rechecking our equipment list, we packed everything up into duffel bags and headed to the airport.